GameServerManagers/LinuxGSM-Docs/Rust.md

 ## 9) Send RCON commands:

-You will need a tool to send RCON.
+RCON is the protocol used to send commands to your server.
+You will need a tool to use it.
 Here are 3 of them:
 * Rusty: http://oxidemod.org/resources/rusty-server-rcon-administration-tool.53/
 * Rustadmin: https://www.rustadmin.com/
 * Facepunch web tool: http://facepunch.github.io/webrcon/#/home